What Is PCB Assembly?

 - Component size

 It is of great importance to select the correct package size for each component on the boards during the PCB design period, generally speaking, we suggest choosing larger packages.
-Choosing smaller packages may result in potential problems during the PCB assembly phase, which would take a lot of time to modify the circuit.
+Choosing smaller packages may result in potential problems during the circuit card assembly phase, which would take a lot of time to modify the circuit.
 While for some complicated modification such as disassembling and soldering components, assembling the whole circuit board again is much easier.

 - Component footprint